drostlab/myTAI/README.md

 Drost HG, Gabel A, Grosse I, Quint M. __Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis__. _Mol.
 Biol.
 Evol._ (2015) 32 (5): 1221-1231.

 Drost HG, Bellstädt J, Ó'Maoiléidigh DS, Silva AT, Gabel A, Weinholdt C, Ryan PT, Dekkers BJW, Bentsink L, Hilhorst H, Ligterink W, Wellmer F, Grosse I, and Quint M. __Post-embryonic hourglass patterns mark ontogenetic transitions in plant development__. _Mol.
 Biol.
 Evol._ (2016) [doi:10.1093/molbev/msw039](https://academic.oup.com/mbe/article/33/5/1158/2580081)

-## Acknowledgement

-I would like to thank several individuals for making this project possible.

-First I would like to thank Ivo Grosse and Marcel Quint for providing me a place and the environment to be able to work on fascinating topics of Evo-Devo research and for the fruitful discussions that led to projects like this one.

-Furthermore, I would like to thank Alexander Gabel and Jan Grau for valuable discussions on how to improve some methodological concepts of some analyses present in this package.

-I would also like to thank my past Master Students: Sarah Scharfenberg, Anne Hoffmann, and Sebastian Wussow who worked intensively with this package and helped me to improve the usability and logic of the package environment.